 Using derogatory words, even if the word itself is not a racial or ethnic slur, can be hateful speech.
 Examples include using words like “animals” or “invaders” to describe immigrants; comparing people to “trash” or “garbage”; or alluding to certain groups of ethnic minorities as cockroaches or diseases, as was done in the Rwandan genocide.

-In general, online hate speech targets a person or group because of characteristics tied closely to their identity, like race, color, religion, ethnicity, gender, sexual orientation, disability status, or sexual identity.
+In general, online hate speech targets a person or group because of characteristics tied closely to their identities, like race, color, religion, ethnicity, gender, sexual orientation, disability status, or sexual identity.

 Legal Issues in the U.S. and Other Countries

 Unlike most other countries, there is no legal definition of hate speech in the United States.
 Most hateful language is protected, therefore legal, under the First Amendment of the U.S. Constitution, which guarantees the right to be free from government interference in speech.
 But, even under the First Amendment, hate speech is unprotected and not permitted when it directly incites imminent criminal activity or includes specific threats of violence targeted against a person or group.